xpepper/tracco/README.md

 tracker.track
 ```

-3. using the config.yml (which is the actual fallback mode, useful in development mode)
+Or using the config.yml (which is the actual fallback mode, useful in development mode).

 ### Console
 You can open a irb console with the ruby-trello gem and this gem loaded, so that you can query the db or the Trello API and play with them